-Breaking the Cycle: Reevaluating Bike Laws is one of seven working papers being released by NACTO in 2022 as part of the ongoing update to the NACTO Urban Bikeway Design Guide.
+Breaking the Cycle: Reevaluating Bike Laws that Prevent Safe & Inclusive Biking is one of seven working papers being released by NACTO in 2022 as part of the ongoing update to the NACTO Urban Bikeway Design Guide.
 The working papers will cover topics related to equitable planning, engagement, and implementation.
 The papers will help inform project delivery concerns and policy considerations that should accompany the design updates in the guide.
-NACTO will develop a complete update to the Urban Bikeway Design Guide.
-Guide in 2023 by synthesizing these working papers with state-of-the-practice design guidance.
+NACTO will develop a complete update to the Urban Bikeway Design Guide in 2023 by synthesizing these working papers with state-of-the-practice design guidance.